 Supported Charities

-Each year the Imperial County Deputy Sheriffs' Association strives to donate not only monetarily, but our time and volunteer hours throughout the communities we serve to benefit numerous charities, groups and national organizations.
-Please feel free to join our mission by volunteering, or make a donation to our association so WE CAN CONTINUE our community outreach.
+Each year, the Imperial County Deputy Sheriffs' Association strives to donate not only monetarily but also through our time and volunteer hours throughout the communities we serve to benefit numerous charities, groups, and national organizations.
+Please feel free to join our mission by volunteering or making a donation to our association so we can continue our community outreach.

-The mission of the National Law Enforcement Officers Memorial Fund is to generate increased public support for the law enforcement profession by permanently recording and appropriately commemorating the service and sacrifice of law enforcement officers; and to provide information that will help promote law enforcement safety.
+The mission of the National Law Enforcement Officers Memorial Fund is to generate increased public support for the law enforcement profession by permanently recording and appropriately commemorating the service and sacrifice of law enforcement officers, as well as providing information that will help promote law enforcement safety.
 On average, one law enforcement officer is killed in the line of duty somewhere in the United States every 61 hours.
-Since the first known line-of-duty death in 1791, more than 20,000 U.S. law enforcement officers have made the ultimate sacrifice.
+Since the first known line-of-duty death in 1791, more than 20,000 U.S. law enforcement officers have made the ultimate sacrifice

 Learn More

-The California Peace Officers' Memorial Foundation is a non-profit charitable foundation whose mission is to recognize and honor California's peace officers who gave their lives "In The Line of Duty" serving the citizens of this great state, and provide support to the family members left behind.
-Each year during the week of May 15, groups of people gather together to honor the memory of a member of their family.
-Surviving spouses grieving a lost partner; children missing a parent; older couples who have survived their son or daughter; brothers, sisters, fellow peace officers - so many of us commemorate National Police Week as participants of a Peace Officers’ Memorial Service.
+The California Peace Officers' Memorial Foundation is a nonprofit charitable foundation whose mission is to recognize and honor California's peace officers who gave their lives in the line of duty serving the citizens of this great state, while providing support to the family members left behind.
+Each year during the week of May 15, groups gather to honor the memory of their family members.
+Whether they are surviving spouses grieving a lost partner, children missing a parent, or brothers, sisters, and fellow peace officers, we all commemorate National Police Week as participants in a Peace Officers’ Memorial Service.

 Learn More

-"When a police officer is killed, it's not an agency that loses an officer, it's an entire nation".
-In 1996 Chris Cosgriff, a James Madison University freshman, read a Washington Post article about the release of a murderer, convicted of slaying two Prince George's County, Maryland, police officers.
-Upon learning that this violent criminal who had taken the lives of two of America's finest served only 16 years for this heinous act, Chris was compelled to find a way to honor these and other fallen officers.
-Thus, the Officer Down Memorial Page, Inc., (ODMP) was created.
+"When a police officer is killed, it's not an agency that loses an officer; it's an entire nation".
+In 1996, Chris Cosgriff, a James Madison University freshman, read a Washington Post article about the release of a murderer convicted of slaying two Prince George's County police officers.
+Compelled to find a way to honor fallen officers, he created the Officer Down Memorial Page, Inc. (ODMP).

 Learn More